tea2x/quantum-purse/README.md

 ```

 ## 73 CKB
 Quantum-Resistant Lock Script being bigger in size leads to bigger minimum capacity for QuantumPurse cells.
-The manifestation for this is that Quantum Purse addresses would only hold at least 73 CKB.
-Sending smaller amounts to Quantum Purse addresses violates CKB fundamentals.
+The manifestation for this is that Quantum Purse addresses would hold at least 73 CKB.
+Sending smaller amounts to Quantum Purse addresses will violate CKB fundamentals.

-## Wallet recovery

-When you import your seed phrase into Quantum Purse, it automatically restores your wallets by generating child keys sequentially, starting from index 1.
-The recovery process continues until it encounters 10 consecutive empty accounts (i.e., accounts with no transaction history).
-At that point, the total number of recovered wallets will be equal to the highest index of a non-empty wallet.

 ## Light client